wzhy2000/Eip/README.md

+# Eip

-# Eip: Epistatic Interaction Package for R (Version 1.0)
+Epistatic Interaction Package for R (Version 1.0)

 ## Description:

 The Epistatic Interaction Package (Eip) is developed to estimate the epistatic effector in a candidate-gene case-control data set based on the Tian's model [1, 2].
 In general, the case-control data has two groups, one group includes m cases who display a disease, and another group includes n control with no disease.
 All the cases and controls are genotyped for some SNPs.
 This package can calculate the p-value for all the combinations of 2 SNPs and 3 SNPs of case-control data.
 Based on the p-values results, some significant SNP combinations with epistatic effector are selected to export in the summary.
 For more details, please refer to the document.

 [1] Tian Liu, A,Thalamuthu, J.J.Liu, C.Chen,Yao Li,and Rongling Wu.
 A Model for testing epistatic interactions of complex diseases in Case-Control studies.